From Malcolm Rae's First Letter to Me

 Six years later, in the latter half of 1985, an internationally recognised medical doctor and author in Norway wanted me to analyse patients of his by use of several ◦MGA instruments and software.
 He had by then got a compendium of mental symptoms of remedies I had investigated so far, and liked it.
 He wrote among other things:

-My conditions did not allow me to follow up on the doctor's invitation.
+My main conditions did not allow me to follow up on the doctor's invitation.
 Yet, as time went by I found time to investigate people and remedies further, though, and ended up with lists of remedies and irregularities.
 Some of them are published on this site.
-There is much more where it comes from.
+There is very much more where it comes from.

 Effects of potentised preparations of separate entities (plants, minerals, and the like), are throught to effect living organisms in ways that are peculiar to each sort of preparation.
 Such effects are described in books like the homeopathic Materica Medicas of Dr. William Boericke, Dr. James T. Kent and other Materia Medicas.
 The books that describe homeopathic preparations and what they could do for you, do not agree in all respects, though.
 Adding to that, due to "the complexity of each individual human body, fifty different people may react in fifty different ways to the same substance."(Carroll, sv. 'homeopathy').
 This point should make us look better into the value of homeopathic provings and the value of the symptom lists that various Materia Medicas contain.